uibcdf/Bibliiography-rules/README.md

-# Bibliiography norms and rules
+# Bibliography norms and rules